 What do riding guests most love about Johnny Walker?

 His personality and ability to do everything asked of him, and he works really well with every level of rider.

 What do you as guides most love about Johnny Walker?

 His honesty and the fact that he won’t panic when things go wrong!

 He loves peanut butter and jelly sandwiches!
 One of our frequent guests trained him that when she would reach up and push her fingers into his neck, if he would reach back she would give him a trail bar or a piece of sandwich.

-If Johnny Walker sounds like the kind of horse you’d love to take for a burn and round up some stray cattle, then make sure you check out the Big Horn Cattle Drive in the US and reserve your saddle seat today (this ride sells out months in advance, don’t delay!).
+If Johnny Walker sounds like the kind of horse you’d love to take for a burn and round up some stray cattle with, then make sure you check out the Big Horn Cattle Drive and reserve your saddle seat today (this ride sells out months in advance!).